roman-bachmann/prayingmantissa/project/README.md

 ### Abstract
 The US Patent & Trademark Office, short USPTO, offers a full-fledged directed graph of US patent citations since 1975.
-Many at the time obscure patents paved the way for groundbreaking new technologies in the future, as for example Google's Page Rank (#6285999) or Apple's touch screen devices (#7479949).
-In our project we endeavor to visualize this massive graph with more than 89 Million edges in an appealing and concise way in order to render the narration of more intricate stories possible and offer potential users a slick and interactive interface for navigating the patents graph.
+Many at the time obscure patents paved the way for groundbreaking new technologies in the future, as for example Google's Page Rank (#6285999) or Stephen Wozniak’s Microcomputer for use with video display (#4136359)..
+In our project we endeavor to visualize this massivegraph with more than
+89 Million edges in an appealing and concise way in order to render the narration of more intricate stories possible and offer potential users a slick and interactive interface for navigating the patents graph.
 Inspirations on how to beautifully draw a graph network